dboris/camlkit/README.md

 At this time, the documentation of the project is lacking.
 The framework bindings follow a regular naming pattern, so if you know the Objective-C method you want to call, figuring the name of the OCaml function should be easy.
+Read the Apple documentation for the classes and methods of interest.
+All books on iOS and macOS development in Objective-C are directly applicable.

 Some usefull sources you may wish to examine include:
 * [Objective-C runtime bindings and basic functionality](https://github.com/dboris/camlkit/blob/main/runtime/runtime.ml)